ShyntasKZ/treed/README.md

 ---

-## 🧹 What treed ignores automatically
+## Ignored files and directories

-Treed hides files and directories that are normally not part of source control:
+`treed` automatically excludes items that are not part of the actual source code.

 ### Ignored directories